SAPC ASM 2017 - Warwick

 Conference papers of distinction and prize giving session

 Conference registration and sessions will take place in the Ramphal Building on the University of Warwick campus.
+The campus is 3 miles from the centre of Coventry.
+Free parking is available on campus for delegates, there is a link to obtain a parking permit in your registration confirmation.

 Travelling to the conference